 3. Solar Power

 Solar power is a renewable energy source that has gained popularity in recent years as technology has become more affordable and accessible.
-By harnessing the sun’s energy through solar panels, we are able to generate electricity to power our homes and businesses.
+By harnessing the sun’s energy through solar panels, we can generate electricity to power our homes and businesses.

-If you’re thinking about investing in solar technology for your property, don’t hesitate – solar power is the future of renewables.
+If you’re considering investing in solar technology for your property, don’t hesitate – solar power is the future of renewables.

 See Related: What Are Smart Cities?
 Different Examples